stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar contract init`

-Initialize a Soroban project with an example contract
+Initialize a Soroban contract project.

+This command will generate a template Soroban Cargo workspace project and add a sample contract package with a given `--name`.
+It can be run multiple times with different names in order to generate multiple contract templates,  and files won't be overwritten unless `--overwrite` is passed.

 **Usage:** `stellar contract init [OPTIONS] <PROJECT_PATH>`